eliminmax/LFS-Build-Notes/Build-Notes.md

 I deleted all of the man pages on the system, except for those provided by rust.
 I was trying to delete the pages in languages I don't speak, but messed up the glob, and ran `sudo rm -rf [a-n]* [o-z]*` without paying attention.
 That wiped out all man pages - I'd meant to exclude directories starting with "m", but I was tired.

-In order to fix this, I plan on going through every source tarball on the system, and if it provides man pages, I built them.
-I have not done so at time of writing.
+In order to fix this, went through every source tarball on the system, and if it provides man pages, I installed them.

+I'd tried to restore backups, but that did not work - see the next section.

+## Lost snapshots

+I had periodically been using what ammounts to `virt-sparsify --compress foo.qcow2 foo__.qcow2 && mv foo__.qcow2 foo.qcow2` to reclaim space from my virtual hard drives, not realizing that doing so made all of my VM snapshots unusable.